Table of Contents

 How Long Does It Take To Drive Highway 1 California?

-We hate to skirt answers, but it truly depends.
+We hate to skirt answers, but the length of the Big Sur drive truly depends.
 That’s why the first step in our itinerary planning is to understand your travel objectives.

 As in, is this your first time here?
 Do you want to drive one way?
 Or go to Big Sur and then turn around?

-For first-timers focused on Big Sur, we’d recommend driving no more than 100 miles a day.
+For first-timers focused on the Big Sur drive, we’d recommend driving no more than 100 miles a day.
 That will give you plenty of time to explore the wine, food, beaches, and scenery.

 If that doesn’t seem like very much driving, remember that a significant portion of this trip includes windy roads built a century ago.